goghino/PowerModels-benchmarks/README.md

 - [ ] Familiarize with the PowerModels framework
 - [ ] Install Julia and PowerModels
 - [ ] Run demo OPF problems, change parameters in the model and solution method
-- [ ] Keep the project Wiki pages up to date during the process
+- [ ] Keep the project Wiki pages up to date during the process [see here](https://help.github.com/en/github/building-a-strong-community/documenting-your-project-with-wikis)